 The Quincy Hotel

 Sure, the award-winning Quincy Hotel may lack the themed rooms of its competitors.
-But what it does have in spades is affordable luxury coupled with quirky boutique-hotel charm that’s a perfect romantic getaway spot for lovebirds.
+But what it does have in spades is affordable luxury coupled with a quirky boutique-hotel charm that’s a perfect romantic getaway spot for lovebirds.
 Quincy’s rooms bear all the hallmarks of trendy designer hotels – yup, we’re talking feather beddings, large bay windows and lush city views.
 Tempted yet?
-Couples can book the Quincy Qool Weekend Staycation that includes one night stay in the Studio Room, movie night by the pool and evening cocktails.

 The Quincy Hotel, 22 Mount Elizabeth, Singapore 228517.